Adam stood his ground, raising his fists.

 A strong rush of wind from the woods got Brandon’s attention.
 He looked over and saw the trees moving violently, some seemingly close to being uprooted.

-Brandon didn’t hesitate; he ran towards the direction of the commotion.
+Brandon didn’t hesitate; he ran toward the direction of the commotion.
 It’s something he felt he needed to do, as the worry for his friend seemed to shift that way.

 Derek unleashed a flurry of punches and kicks, which Adam was finally able to see thanks to the blue aura he noticed.
 His body was quicker now; being able to move fast enough to avoid each attack.
 All the energy the World Mirror released in order to heal him seemed to now be boosting his physical capabilities.